 Record Definition Loader Button operations Button Operation Infer from JSP This will cause the loader servlet to infer record Names definition names from the names or the JSP's contained in the RecordJsps directory.
 It will not find all the record definitions but it will get most of them.
 Load from File This option will load the record definitions listed in a file in the RecordJSPs directory.
-Typically this file is created with the CacheDumper servlet previously described to define two init parameters: FileName and DisableUI.
-The FileName parameter indicates the name of the file in the RecordJSPs directory that contains the list of definitions to pre-load the cache with.
-The DisableUI parameter indicates that the Web UI (as presented above) would be disabled so that the servlet can be used to safely pre-load the definitions without exposing the Webfaced application.
+Typically this file is created with the CacheDumper servlet previously described.